mashaped/docs/en/docs/sdk/golang/client/send_file_by_upload.md

 APITokenInstance := os.Getenv("API_TOKEN_INSTANCE")
 ```

-#### How to send an attachment
+#### How to send a file by uploading from the disk

-To send an attachment, you need to give the path to the attachment.
+To send a file, you need to give the path to the file.

 Link to example: [sendFileByUpload/main.go](
 https://github.com/green-api/whatsapp-api-client-golang/blob/master/examples/sendFileByUpload/main.go